-The GS-3012F has four 100/1000Mbps auto-negotiating, auto-crossover Gigabit ports.
-The speed of the Gigabit ports can be 100Mbps or 1000Mbps and the duplex mode can be half duplex (at 100 Mbps) or full duplex.
+The GS-2024 has 100/1000Mbps auto-negotiating, auto-crossover Gigabit ports.
+The speed of the Gigabit ports can be 100Mbps or 1000Mbps and the duplex mode can be half duplex (for 100 Mbps) or full duplex.

-When auto-negotiation is turned on, a Gigabit port on the GS-3012F negotiates with the peer automatically to determine the connection speed and duplex mode.
-If the peer Ethernet port does not support auto-negotiation or turns off this feature, the GS-3012F determines the connection speed by detecting the signal on the cable and using half duplex mode.
-When the GS-3012F's auto-negotiation is turned off, a Gigabit port uses the pre-configured speed and duplex mode when making a connection, thus requiring you to make sure that the settings of the peer Ethernet port are the same in order to connect.
+When auto-negotiation is turned on, a Gigabit port on the GS-2024 negotiates with the peer automatically to determine the connection speed and duplex mode.
+If the peer Ethernet port does not support auto-negotiation or turns off this feature, the GS-2024 determines the connection speed by detecting the signal on the cable.
+When the GS-2024's auto-negotiation is turned off, a Gigabit port uses the pre-configured speed and duplex mode when making a connection, thus requiring you to make sure that the settings of the peer Ethernet port are the same in order to connect.

-Four Gigabit ports are paired with the four mini GBIC slots.
-The switch uses up to one connection for each pair for a total of four possible Gigabit connections (one from each of the four pairs).
+Two Gigabit ports are paired with the two mini GBIC slots.
+The switch uses up to one connection for each pair for a total of two possible Gigabit connections (one from each of the two pairs).
 The mini GBIC ports have priority over the Gigabit ports.
 This means that if a mini GBIC port and the corresponding Gigabit port are connected at the same time, the Gigabit port will be disabled.